Tran-Thanh-Cong/ecommer_nestjs/README.md

 $ openssl rsa -in certs/private.pem -pubout -out public.pem
 ```

-## run application using docker-compose with development
+## Run application using docker-compose with development

 ```bash
 ## Running the application using docker-compose with development